APiercey/command-led-iot/README.md

 ## Issuing Commands
 The Command-Bridge includes an JSON endpoint for setting the lumonsity.
 I've included some make targets to get started in the [Makefile](https://github.com/APiercey/command-led-iot/blob/master/Makefile#L6).

 You can use [mosquitto_sub](https://mosquitto.org/man/mosquitto_sub-1.html) and [mosquitto_pub](https://mosquitto.org/man/mosquitto_pub-1.html) to monitor and push data into the topics to watch the data in real time!
+See the Makefile for more commands about this.